 The Importance of School Facilities in Improving Student Performance

-With classes now officially back in session, a big area of focus for school administrators will be on the design of their classrooms.
+With school construction planning around the corner, a big area of focus for school administrators will be on the design of their classrooms.
 Studies have found that noisy, artificially lit, hot and poorly ventilated classrooms can lead to poor test results.
-In fact, a recent article published in 1843 Magazine examines these findings and discusses how architects from across the globe are utilizing school design to foster new ways of learning.
+A relevant article published in 1843 Magazine examines these findings and discusses how architects from across the globe are utilizing school design to foster new ways of learning.

-The classroom continues to transform as the needs of students and teachers have changed over the years.
-Several architects have made efforts to make school buildings more than just functional buildings, but facilities with comfortable and innovative features designed for the needs of students and teachers.
-Some of these enhancements include adding large windows, wider hallways, activity corners and adaptable communal spaces.
+The classroom continues to transform as the needs of students and teachers evolve over the years.
+Several architects have made efforts to make school buildings more than just functional buildings.
+Primarily by upgrading the design of these facilities with comfortable and innovative features that fit the needs of the entire campus.
+Some of these enhancements include adding large windows, wider hallways, activity corners, and adaptable communal spaces.
 Other architects have made special efforts to accommodate children with learning or physical disabilities.

-School facility managers can adjust the intelligent and flexible controls of its two-speed motor controls for the optimal drying time, sound level and energy savings level for each age group of students.
-The ability to adjust the sound level of these fast, powerful hand dryers is particularly important in creating an environment when students can learn and thrive – distraction free.
+The best part is that hand dryers help create excellent learning places.
+School facility managers can easily adjust the intelligent and flexible controls of its two-speed motor controls for the optimal drying time, sound level, and energy savings level for each age group of students.
+The ability to adjust the sound level of these fast, powerful hand dryers is particularly important in creating an atmosphere where students can learn and thrive – distraction-free.

 In short, the school environment has a powerful impact on the overall learning and performance of students.
-Read how World Dryer helped Wheaton Academy create an environment perfect for its students.
+Read how World Dryer has helped other schools create perfect learning spaces.